Questions and answers about Managed Service for MongoDB

 - Host class (performance characteristics such as CPUs, memory, and so on).

-- Storage size (reserved in full when you create the cluster).
+- Disk type and size (reserved in full when creating a cluster).

 - The network your cluster will be connected to.